Dark and Darker Cleric Guide

 - Wizard Staff

-That most significant stat increases in Dark and Darker will come from your armor, weapons, and other gear you find in the game.
+The most significant stat increases in Dark and Darker will come from your armor, weapons, and other gear you find in the game.
 Below is how to prioritize the stats on these pieces of gear.

-All Attributes > Knowledge to 20 (if using resurrect) or Spell Capacity > Will
+All Attributes > Knowledge to 20 (if using resurrect) or Spell Capacity > Will > Magical Healing

 How To Play Cleric in Dark and Darker

 Cleric is a Support Class that is best played in a group.
-Well timed heals and Barriers can turn the tides of battle and help your team come out with the spoils of war.
+Well-timed heals and Barriers can turn the tides of battle and help your team come out with the spoils of war.
 Below are some tips on how to play the Cleric in Dark and Darker.

 In PVE, the cleric will mainly be using its Physical weapons to deal damage to make sure to save its spells for PVP encounters.
 Learning to use your shield effectively in combat can help you tank mobs for your allies to kill quickly.
 Blocking in Dark and Darker is directional, so learning how to block attacks from the different types of monsters is key.
 You can also use Judgement to help your group kill mobs at range as well.

 In PVP, Clerics are extremely powerful.
 Using Your healing abilities and Protection give your team an advantage in any fight.
 Make sure you use Protection as allies are heading into battle.
-You can also cast divine strike on allies if you have this spell slotted.
+You can also cast Divine Strike on allies if you have this spell slotted.

 Once the battle has started, you can start to pre-cast your heals such as Holy Light and Lesser Heal.
 This requires you to start casting the heal but holding it until your ally takes damage.
 This can help provide instant healing once your allies take damage.
 You can always cancel the spell cast by swapping weapons if needed.